EliasMessner/robustness-of-pprl/README.md

 > python evaluator.py

+To autimaticall conduct the three steps with a given exp_config.json file, run

+> python launch_experiments.py \<path_to_exp_config.json\>

-To automatically conduct the three steps with all relevant config files, call
+To automatically launch experiments with all relevant config files, call

 > python main.py